 July 28th, 2012 Max Weber

 Max Weber is best known as one of the leading scholars and founders of modern sociology, but Weber also accomplished much economic work in the style of the "youngest" German Historical School.
+Max Weber is referred to as the "father of bureaucracy" and often cited, with Émile Durkheim and Karl Marx, as among the three founding creators of sociology.

 Although Weber and Sombart are often lumped together as part of that generation in German economics, no two men could be less alike.
 The superficial, fanciful and Kaiser-worshipping Sombart was nothing like the thorough, rational and Kaiser-despising Weber.
 Nonetheless, while Weber was not completely immune from German nationalism, he was just not the military-imperial jingoist Sombart was.
 Weber firmly believed that the Herrenvolk should circumscribe their ambitions.